gandhirajan/Cordova_SQLite/README.md

 A sample cordova app to interact with SQLite DB

-Ensure to add sqlite storage plugin using "cordova plugin add cordova-sqlite-storage" command
+Ensure to add sqlite storage plugin using "cordova plugin add cordova-sqlite-storage" command to test the app